Blog

 Time-weighted vs. money-weighted rates of return

-Unlike a time-weighted methodology, which removes the impact of cash flows when calculating your rate of return, money-weighted rates of return calculate investment performance taking account both the size and timing of cash flows in and out of an investment portfolio, placing a greater weight on periods when the portfolio size is largest.
+Money-weighted returns (MWR) measures the performance of an investment taking into account all cash flows: deposits, withdrawals, and the timing of those flows.
+This method of measurement takes into account both the size and timing of cash flows in and out of an investment portfolio, placing a greater weight on periods when the portfolio size is largest.

 To help explain the difference between time-weighted and money-weighted returns, let’s imagine an investor who made three trades in a particular stock over a period of two years.
 Let’s assume that: